samuelblack11/samuelblack11/README.md

 <a href="https://github.com/samuelblack11/Proofed">Proofed (work in progress)</a> (Node, Express, React, Azure)<br>

-Proofed is a basic proofreading application which allows users to spell check documents using Bing Spell Check.
+Proofed is a proofreading application which allows users to easily spell check documents using Bing Spell Check.
+It has been optimized for both desktop and mobile.
+It is intended for short documents only.
 </p>

 <h2> Languages & Tools I Specialize In</h2>